Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 ## Membership

+An ARB should be made from a handful of relevant, cross-organisational people.
+If the membership is mono-culture (ie too many architects or technologists) then it won't be taken seriously.
+It needs an odd number so votes work as they should.
+Prime numbers just help avoid simple divisions and ties.
+5 or 7 are good numbers.
+Beyond this, the group is very large and thus cumbersome.

 As a cross-organisational group, for an ARB to be successful, it has to have a diverse representation from different areas of the business.

 It is not somewhere for architects to meet and talk.
 All the architects, managers and technologists should not expect to be involved.